sauravbajra/survey-app/README.md

     ```

 3.  **Configure Environment Variables**
-    Create a `.env` file in the `frontend` directory.
+    Create a `.env` file in the `survey-frontend` directory.
 It must point to the running backend server (either the Docker container or the individual service).
     ```env
     VITE_API_BASE_URL=http://localhost:5000
     ```